Becoming a Home Based Educator

 You will need to consider the following:

 - Do you already own or rent the premises.
 If you are renting, you will need to have written permission from your landlord to conduct a Family Day Care Service.
-There may be some costs associated with making the home safe e.g. glass, fencing (including pool), repairs, storage, child safe locks for cupboards: Ready Set SAFE is a guide to help you.
+There may be some costs associated with making the home safe e.g. glass, fencing (including pool), repairs, storage, child safe locks for cupboards: Care for Kids has a checklist which may assist you.

 - Cost of acquiring a Blue Card for yourself and all adults who reside at the premises